web-design-and-development-at-tstc/wdd-raspberry-pi/imed-2349/install_mysql.md

 - It will ask if you want to use the VALIDATE PASSWORD COMPONENT.
 Type 'Y' and hit enter.

-- For our purposes, we are going to use the strong-level security.
-In development, you could get away with low or medium level security, but it's best to always be in the habit to use the strongest security available.
+- For our purposes, we are going to use the strong-level password policy.
+In development, you could get away with low or medium level for a password policy, but it's best to always be in the habit to use the strongest security available.
 Type `2` and hit Enter.

 - Enter a password for the root account for MySQL.
-In class we have been using the password `WDDrules19` so I would use that here.
+Because we are using the strong level password policy we need to use special characters in addition to numbers and mixed case letters.
+So we are going to modify the password that we have been using in class by adding and exclamation point.
+That results in the password being `!WDDrules19` so I would use that here.
 You will need to enter the password and hit enter.
 Please note that you won’t see anything on screen.

 - It will then ask you to re-enter the password.
 Enter the password a second time and hit enter.
 Just like the first time you entered the password, you will not see anything happening on screen.